Schizophrenia Awareness Week

 - happy pills

-- a person who has experienced psychosis or a person who has schizophrenia
+- a person who has experienced psychosis or a person who lives with schizophrenia

-- a person with a mental health problem
+- a person living with a mental health problem

 - mental health patients or people with mental health problems